 Today I’m discussing how we created our retirement goals plan for yearly milestones until we retire.

 The goal is to motivate everyone to think about today and tomorrow by setting realistic goals.

 Retirement Goals With Purpose

-Retire with purpose by creating a retirement checklist that outlines everything that you want or need during your retirement years.
+Retire purposefully by creating a retirement checklist that outlines everything you want or needs during your retirement years.

-This is something you should do well before you retire so you can set retirement goals ahead of time.
+You should do this well before you retire so you can set retirement goals ahead of time.

-Don’t just say you want to travel the world if it won’t bring you joy and you hate airplanes.
+Don’t just say you want to travel the world if it doesn’t bring you joy and you hate airplanes.

 How To Set Retirement Goals

 Setting retirement goals allows someone to have somewhat of an idea of the path they are planning ahead of time.